What is Tiered Workflow?

 2. Toggle Tiered Workflow On

-In the Workflow Settings section, read the information about this type of workflow.
-Then, set the Use Tiered Workflow toggle to Yes.
-Use the Save button to save the setting.
+Under Workflow Settings, review the information about this type of workflow and set the Use Tiered Workflow toggle to Yes.
+Don't forget to Save.

 Notification Policy Tasks → Location Approvals → Resource Approvals → Other Tasks